muktoapb/json-email-generator/README.md

 ## 📄 License

-This project is licensed under the GNU General Public License v3.0 or later - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public License v3.0 or later.
 This means you can:

 - Use this software for any purpose
 - Study how the software works and modify it